-The HT, or member of SLG in his absence, needs to determine who has responsibility for responding to a formal complaint, including the decision about his/her own involvement at various stages.
+The Head, or member of SLG in his/her absence, needs to determine who has responsibility for responding to a formal complaint, including the decision about his/her own involvement at various stages.

-If the complainant is dissatisfied with the action of the HT, or the HT has been very closely involved informally, the Chair of Governors should carry out all the Stage Two procedures, with support if necessary from another governor, and with professional advice if necessary.
+If the complainant is dissatisfied with the action of the Chief Executive/Head of School/College/Services, or the Head has been very closely involved informally, the Chair of Trustees should carry out all the Stage Two procedures, with support if necessary from another governor, and with professional advice if necessary.
 Advice is also available from the Education Funding Agency.